-

 This dosage applies to a wide range of products:

-• Fruit juices, sour drinks, smoothies
+• Fruit juices, acidic drinks, smoothies

 • Confectionery, chewing gum, coatings

-• Food supplements (capsules, powders, extracts)
+• Dietary supplements (capsules, powders, extracts)

 • Fermented foods (wines, kombucha, vinegar, etc.)